 BASINGSTOKE IN THE 20th CENTURY

-In 1943 Lansing Bagnall opened in Basingstoke making battery electric trucks.
-In the late 1940s and early 1950s a new council housing estate was built at Oakridge.
-Oakridge tower, a 13-storey block of flats was built in 1967.
+In 1943 Lansing Bagnall opened in Basingstoke making battery-electric trucks.
+In the late 1940s and early 1950s, a new council housing estate was built at Oakridge.
+Oakridge tower, a 13-story block of flats was built in 1967.
 Another council housing estate was built at West Ham in the late 1940s and early 1950s.
-In the late 1950s private houses were built at the Berg estate.
+In the late 1950s, private houses were built at the Berg estate.

 Many new factories were built as well as warehouses and offices as industry moved from London to Basingstoke in the 1960s and early 1970s.
-In the 1960s an Houndsmill industrial estate was built north west of the town.
+In the 1960s an Houndmills industrial estate was built northwest of the town.
 The AA HQ in Basingstoke was officially opened in 1973.

 The plan for Basingstoke called for a ring road and an east-west spine road (Churchill Way).
-It also called for a pedestrian shopping precinct to replace the old shopping centre.
+It also called for a pedestrian shopping precinct to replace the old shopping center.
 The first shops in this precinct opened in November 1968.
-A multi storey car park for 2,000 cars was built above it.
+A multi-story car park for 2,000 cars was built above it.

 In 1960 a technical college opened in Basingstoke.
-Russell Howard Park opened in 1967 and a new sport centre opened in 1970.
+Russell Howard Park opened in 1967 and a new sports centre opened in 1970.
 A new hospital was opened in 1974 and new civic offices were built in 1975.
 In 1976 the remains of Basing House were opened to the public.
 London Street was pedestrianized in 1976.
 The rest of the Basingstoke town centre was pedestrianized in 1988.
 The Malls Shopping Centre was built in 1981.

-BASINGSTOKE IN THE 21st CENTURYFestival Place Shopping Centre opened in 2002.
-Today the population of Basingstoke is 83,000.
+In the 21st century Basingstoke continues to thrive.
+Festival Place Shopping Centre opened in 2002.
+In 2020 the population of Basingstoke was about 90,000.

 A timeline of Basingstoke